pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 ### Classification

 Classification involves labelled data points.
 Data points with a particular label belong to a class.
-Data point to class, is usually a surjection.
+Data point to class: is usually a surjection.
 Multiple labels leads to multi-class classification problem.

 #### Sampling

 Data abundance is incredible, but too much data can cause excessive variance.
-This can be countered by supplying just enough data to the relevant algorithms, so that they limit themselves to learning collective patterns rather than finer details of small set of data points.
+This can be countered by supplying just enough data to the relevant algorithms so that they limit themselves to learning collective patterns rather than finer details of small set of data points.
 This is done by sampling.
-We can pick required amount of data randomly not considering their labels.
+We can pick required amount of data randomly (not considering their labels), for one.
 Stratified sampling is a better way to pick same number of data points from each class for training and for validation.
 Stratification can be made more complex by considering the importance of each data point.

 #### Augmentation

 Lack of enough data can lead to bias.
 Synthetic data can be generated to counter this.
-Images, for one, can be flipped, cropped or down-sampled, rotated, lightened, darkened et cetera.
+Images, for instance, can be flipped, cropped or down-sampled, rotated, lightened, darkened et cetera.

 #### Imbalance

-Variation in number of data points belonging to different classes even when there is ample data can cause variance within a particular class, and bias against other set of classes.
+Variation in number of data points belonging to different classes, even when there is ample data, can cause variance within a particular class, and bias against other set of classes.
 This can be countered by oversampling data from minority classes (with our without augmentation).

 #### Methods